ggravitas/blog/user/pages/01.blog/constitution/item.md

 As manifestos go, it doesn’t get much more direct than the Declaration of Independence, even Jefferson wrote that “it was intended to be an expression of the American mind.”

 Jefferson was heavily influenced by the Enlightenment and specifically by European philosophers such as John Locke (British anyway).
 These ideas were based on anti-authoritarian, liberal theories, and influenced a document that is still referred to as a beacon of hope.
-The hope comes from two extraordinary things in this political document: It set out a general principle of natural rights – our inalienable rights – as well as the purpose of government, deriving its power from the consent of the governed.
+The hope comes from two extraordinary things in this political document: It set out a general principle of natural rights – our inalienable rights – as well as the purpose of government, that it derives its power from the consent of the governed.

 ![Book Cover](United_States_Declaration_of_Independence.jpg?resize=550,425&classes=right)